 English Language Class in Elementary School in Ukraine

 Along with private clubs, our program works with public educational institutions.
 In Eastern Europe, most children in our program are training in Sports Schools, most of which are public educational institutions.
-As part of the program, most schools (through coordination with regular schools within their school district) notified us they intend to take advantage of our program to develop their students’ skills.
+As part of the program, several schools (through coordination with regular schools within their school district) notified us they intend to take advantage of our program to develop their students’ skills.
 They find our program highly beneficial as it helps students practice their English skills, engage in various enrichment activities and learn about your country.

 Opportunity To Learn English